 The Book of Abraham’s astronomy is primarily conceptual with a minimal amount of mathematics.

-Kurt Manwaring: If you had access to a certain blue police box with unique temporal abilities and could go back in time to witness any one event surrounding the papyri, “when” would you go and why?
+If John Gee could go back in time to witness any one event surrounding the papyri, “when” would he go?

 - One could pick a date like 1 October 1835 or one of the other revelatory sessions when Joseph Smith was working on the Book of Abraham and see what the process looked like to his scribes and which, if any, papyrus he was using.
 That, however, would not really let one experience the translation process.